How to apply

 For transfer students receipt of your application will be acknowledged by the School of Pharmacy using the e-mail address provided on your application.

-If you have accepted our invitation to interview but then do not show up, future applications for admission will not be considered for two years.
+If you have accepted our invitation to interview but then do not attend, future applications for admission will not be considered for two years.

-Offers of admission will be made by early June.
+Offers of admission will be made by mid to late June.

 * What will you accept as an "unofficial transcript"?

 We recognize that many universities do not formally release winter semester grades until after May 1st; however we require all winter semester grades to be received by early May in order to complete processing of your application and make decisions regarding students selected for interviews.
 Therefore, we will accept an email or fax from either the student or the course coordinators/instructors indicating the final course marks for winter semester courses.

 Emails should be sent to email@example.com or faxed to (709) 777-7044 by May 1, 2015.

 Please note that students are still required to submit an official copy of their winter semester marks to the School of Pharmacy no later than June 1st, 2015.
 All unofficial marks will be checked against official transcripts before offers of admission are made.

 Students who complete their winter semester studies at Memorial University do not need to submit their winter semester marks as these will automatically be added to your file as they become available.

 How many people apply to the program and how many are accepted?